Today, I will explain why your business may be ready for a Fractional Executive Assistant.

 Someone pretty much like a corporate, personal assistant but with a broader skillset, working from home with a variety of clients.Kathie Thomas

-Virtual Assistants can range from website designers, social media managers, transcription experts, executive assistants, online business managers to executive business partners.
+Virtual Assistants can range from website designers, social media managers, transcription experts, executive assistants, and online business managers to executive business partners.

 Here are three thoughts to provoke you, two ideas to inspire you, and one item to act on!